 - Shoton Festival: A celebration of Tibetan opera, the Shoton Festival offers a chance to witness opera contests and distribution of prizes for a week in August.

-The Ganden Festival is basically an exhibit featuring the 25 precious articles of the Ganden monastery.
-These articles are locked in their treasure house and are displayed only in the main shrine hall on the 15th day of the 6th Tibetan month.
-The display is usually accompanied by a grand offering ceremony.
+- Ganden Festival: An exhibition of the 25 precious articles of the Ganden monastery, the Ganden Festival is a display of beauty and grandeur.
+These treasures are displayed only in the main shrine hall on the 15th day of the 6th Tibetan month, accompanied by a grand offering ceremony.

 And finally, the Harvest Festival in September is a time of celebration and merriment, where farmers commemorate their bumeer harvest with horse racing games, songs, dance archery, picnic, and costume fashion shows.